cdecan/Group-22/Sprint4Updates.md

 ### 1. what is the branch he/she worked on (has to be pushed to the repo).

+test_update_user_profile

 ### 2. what is the progress so far (at least some test cases written, more than 2)

+Completed requirements:
+validating email, username and postal code.
+About 20 test cases.

 ### 3. any difficulties.

+Being unable to write comments in the .in and .out files made it hard to annotate the test cases and make it clear.
+Something in test_listing.py conflicted with the new test cases so the old code had to be changed.

 ### 4. what is the plan for the days before the deadline.

+implement more test cases and improve the readme file

 # Connor